Dirk Gently's Holistic Detective Agency by Douglas Adams

 life, he kept to one planet—and was an

-ardent activist in the cause of its ecology and
+ardent activist in the cause of its ecology

-the available outlets for his boundless
+exhaust all the available outlets for his

-creativity: books, television, radio, film,
+boundless creativity: books, television,

-documentaries, computer games, music,
+radio, film, documentaries, computer

-technology, whatever.
-Through it all, he
+Through it all, he aimed high, and urged

-aimed high, and urged others to do the same.
+others to do the same.
+"Let's think the

-"Let's think the unthinkable," he once wrote,
+unthinkable," he once wrote, "let's do the

-"let's do the undoable, let's prepare to grapple
+undoable, let's prepare to grapple with the

-not eff it after all."
+after all."

 ROGUES GALLERY: DOUGLAS ADAMS